-Wind generation specifically conforms to the eligible renewable energy resources listed in section (2) of Missouri Department of Economic Development - Division of Energy (MDED-DOE) rule 4.CSR 340-8.010.
-The Gray County and Ensign wind facilities are located in Kansas and are not owned by GMO, and the owner-operator would be responsible for ensuring that it has not caused any undue adverse air, water, or land use impacts.
+Wind and solar generation specifically conforms to the eligible renewable energy resources listed in section (2) of Missouri Department of Economic Development - Division of Energy (MDED-DOE) rule 4 CSR 340-8.010.
+The Gray County and Ensign wind facilities which are located in Kansas, and the Osborn wind facility which is located in Missouri, are not owned by GMO, and the owner-operator would be responsible for ensuring that it has not caused any undue adverse air, water, or land use impacts.